 Not only in Orange County but also in other Piedmont areas, colonists voiced disapproval.
 Several historians note the parallel between the construction of Tryon Palace and the resulting Regulator movement.
 After the Regulator rebellion, William Tryon relocated to New York in 1771.

 Josiah Martin, the new royal governor, moved into Tryon Palace in August 1771.
 Martin inherited a dicey political situation, and his stubbornness further contributed to widening the rift between the North Carolina colony and British crown.
-In May 1776, just five years after he moved to New Bern, Governor Martin escaped from the palace as Patriot forces soon took control of the royal house.
+In May 1775, just four years after he moved to New Bern, Governor Martin escaped from the palace as Patriot forces soon took control of the royal house.

 With the royal governor absent from the Tryon Palace, the colonists took advantage of the lavish structure.
 The first governor of North Carolina, Richard Caswell, took his oath at the palace in 1777, and the colonial government met within the house’s chambers throughout the American Revolution.
 However, as the war developed and as supplies lessened, most of the eight tons of the palace’s lead was stripped and melted into musket balls by the North Carolina militia.